 December 3rd - First Sunday of Advent

-The season of Advent begins at the chapter of Vespers of the Saturday before Advent Sunday.
-The first Sunday of Advent is of semi-double rite.
-During Advent bishops exchange their violet choir cassock for a black one with mozzeta or mattelletum with violet linings.
-Cardinals of the Court of Rome wear their 'winter' violet merino apparel (in contrast to their summer mourning dress of violet watered-silk) in place of their watered-silk scarlet.
+The first Sunday of Advent is of semi-double rite and its liturgical colour is violet.
+During Advent bishops exchange their violet choir cassocks for black with a black mozzeta or mattelletum lined with violet.
+Cardinals of the Court of Rome wear their 'winter' violet merino apparel (in contrast to their summer mourning dress of violet watered-silk) in place of their watered-silk scarlet dress.

-At Lauds the antiphons In illa die etc are sung with psalms 92, 99, 62-66, Benedicite and 148-149-150.
-The hymn is Vox clara ecce intonat.
-As noted above for Vespers the Suffrages are omitted in Advent.
+At Lauds the antiphons In illa die etc, proper to Advent Sunday, are sung with psalms 92, 99, 62-66, Benedicite and 148-149-150.
+The Office hymn is Vox clara ecce intonat.
+There are no commemorations and the Suffrages are omitted in Advent.

-At Vespers the antiphons In illa die etc are sung with the Dominical psalms (Pss.109, 110, 111, 112 &113).
+At Vespers the antiphons In illa die etc are sung with Pss.
+109, 110, 111, 112 & 113.
 The Office hymn is Conditor alme siderum.
-After the collect of the Sunday a commemoration is sung of St. Barbara.
+After the collect of the Sunday a commemoration of St. Barbara is sung.
+After Benedicamus Domino and its response Vespers of the Dead are sung.
 At Compline the Dominical preces are sung.
-Vespers of the Dead are sung in choir after Vespers of the Sunday.
-After Mattins and Lauds of Monday, Mattins and Lauds of the Dead are sung.

 Art: Jerome Nadal